World Languages and Literature

 Other Information

-Courses in the 1110, 1120, 2110, 2120 sequences may not be taken out of order.
+Courses in the 1110 (or 1100), 1120 (or 1200), 2110 (or 2100), 2120 sequences may not be taken out of order.
 Students must pass the prerequisite course with a grade of “C-” or better before taking the next course in the sequence and may not take an earlier course in any sequence for credit once they have received credit in a later course in any sequence.
-All 3000 and 4000 level courses may be taken for honors credit in cooperation with the University Honors Program.
+Spanish 1140 has no prerequisites and students can take it at any point.

 There is a laboratory fee for all foreign language courses at the 1000 and 2000 levels.
+Fees are used to pay for language tutors that support student learning in those classes.

 Special Requirements

-The Department of Foreign Languages and Literature does not accept transfer credits from any institution for its 1000/2000 level courses except for those as allowed by the College of Arts and Sciences.
+The Department of World Languages and Literature does not accept transfer credits from any institution for its 1000/2000 level courses except for those as allowed by the College of Arts and Sciences.
 To enroll in any French, German, or Spanish course beyond 1110, a student who has not successfully completed the prerequisite courses at UNO must take the appropriate placement exam and qualify for the desired course.
 Native and heritage speakers of French, German or Spanish wishing to take a course in their language of nurture are exempt from this requirement.
-They are advised to make an appointment with an advisor in the Department of Foreign Languages and Literature for appropriate placement.
+They are advised to make an appointment with an advisor in the Department of World Languages and Literature for appropriate placement.
 All other students are subject to this requirement including transfer students.
 UNK/UNL students are not exempt from this requirement.
-The Department of Foreign Languages and Literature reserves the right to cancel the registration of any student who has not met the prerequisites for a course.
+The Department of World Languages and Literature reserves the right to cancel the registration of any student who has not met the prerequisites for a course.
 Transfer courses at the 3000/4000 level are subject to the approval of a departmental adviser and the department chair.
-All foreign language courses must be completed with a grade of C- or better in order for the student to continue to the next course.
+All our language courses must be completed with a grade of C- or better in order for the student to continue to the next course.

 Residency